awesome-panel/awesome-panel/docs/guides/awesome-panel-extensions-guide/layout-extensions.md

-# Composed Extensions
+# Layout Extensions

+**Layout Extensions** are created by inheriting from a layout.
+The extensions developed is composed of panes, layouts and widgets.
+The extension developed is often a widget and not a layout.

 ## Example

-In this example we will develop a `DataFramePlotter` extension that enables a Panel user to select a column of a given DataFrame and see the associated `distplot`.
+In this example we will inherit from `panel.Column`.
+We will develop a `DataFramePlotter` extension that enables a Panel user to select a column of a given DataFrame and see the associated `distplot`.

 [![Data FramePlotter](dataframe-plotter.gif)](https://github.com/MarcSkovMadsen/awesome-panel-extensions/blob/master/examples/guide/dataframe_plotter.py)